-The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of November [], 2015, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of the Company as of November 13, 2015, by: (i) each current director; (ii) each of our named executive officers; (iii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than 5% of our common stock.
 None of our executive officers or directors own shares of our 6.75% Series 2021 Term Preferred Stock ("Term Preferred Stock"), and, to our knowledge, no person beneficially owns more than 5% of our Term Preferred Stock.
 Except as otherwise noted, the address of the individuals below is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, VA 22102.
-As of November [], 2015, no independent director (or his/her immediate family members) owned securities of our Adviser.
+As of November 13, 2015, no independent director (or his/her immediate family members) owned securities of our Adviser.

-Beneficial Ownership of Common Stock (1)(2) Percent of Total Number of Common Common Name and Address Shares Shares Directors: David Gladstone Terry Lee Brubaker Paul W. Adelgren Michela A. English Caren D. Merrick John H. Outland Anthony W. Parker Walter H. Wilkinson, Jr. Named Executive Officers (that are not also Directors): Robert L. Marcotte Melissa Morrison All executive officers and directors as a group (11 persons)
+Beneficial Ownership of Common Stock (1)(2)

+Name and Address Number of Common Shares Percent of Total Common Shares

+Directors:

+David Gladstone 1,164,794 4.99%

+Terry Lee Brubaker 114,210

+Paul W. Adelgren 7,057

+Michela A. English 1,588

+Caren D. Merrick 1,835

+John H. Outland 2,010

+Anthony W. Parker 0

+Walter H. Wilkinson, Jr. 6,047

+Named Executive Officers (that are not also Directors):

+Robert L. Marcotte 222,299

+Melissa Morrison 375

+All executive officers and directors as a group (10 persons) 1,520,215 6.49%

+Less than 1%

-- [Less than 1%] - This table is based upon information supplied by executive officers, directors and principal stockholders.
+(1) This table is based upon information supplied by executive officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on [] shares of common stock outstanding on November [], 2015.
-No executive officers or directors held shares of our preferred stock as of November [], 2015, nor was anyone a principal stockholder of our preferred stock on such date. - (2) Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.
+Applicable percentages are based on 23,431,622 shares of common stock outstanding on November 13, 2015.
+No executive officers or directors held shares of our preferred stock as of November 13, 2015, nor was anyone a principal stockholder of our preferred stock on such date.

+(2) Ownership calculated in accordance with Rule 13d-3 of the 1934 Act.

-The following table sets forth, as of November [], 2015, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
+The following table sets forth, as of November 13, 2015, the dollar range of equity securities that are beneficially owned by each of our directors in the Company and in both the Company and Gladstone Investment Corporation in the aggregate.
 Gladstone Investment Corporation is our affiliate and a business development company that is also externally managed by our Adviser.